picocms/Pico/nginx.md

 ### Modular Pico Config

 Let's say you're a real Pico enthusiast and have several Pico websites running on the same server.
 You may get tired of writing all these rules into each and every server configuration.
-An easier solution might be to place all the common components (index, access denials, php rules) into a separate file and include it using `include /absolute/path/to/file`.
+An easier solution might be to place all the common components ([index](#general-server-configuration), [access denials](#denying-access-to-picos-internal-files), [PHP rules](#php-configuration)) into a separate file and include it using `include /absolute/path/to/file`.
 You could also add the rewrite rule to this file, but a better option would be to include a second file, that way you can chose to include it *only* when Pico is located in your Document Root.